flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 On this page, we can input our zero fuel weight (ZFW) and zero fuel weight center of gravity (ZFWCG).

 !!! warning "Important Info"
-    Fuel and payload have to be set in the simulator before ZFW/CG for the end result to be correct.
-(Unless you want to use the default fuel and weight).
+    Fuel and payload have to be set in the aircraft (see link below) and passenger boarding has to be complete for the ZFW/ZFWCG to be correct.

     Please see our [Fuel and Weights Guide](../../fbw-a32nx/feature-guides/loading-fuel-weight.md) for more information.